jarrodsampson/soundmix/README.md

 ## Description

 > Find awesome cloudcasts roaming the world.
 Right now.
+Discover artists from all over the planet in any genere of music.
+Search by artists, genre, or city to find that awesome cloudcasts you've been waiting on.

 ![Image](https://github.com/planlodge/soundmix/blob/master/screenshots/screen1.png?raw=true)